drizmiz/proximalr/README.md

 proximal causal inference group, which the compiler of this package greatly appreciates.

 **proximalr** is in development and currently covers barely nothing.
+The functions and interfaces of it may undergo massive modifications.

 ## Installation